dreamportdev/Osdev-Notes/99_Appendices/B_Tips_And_Tricks.md

 //assuming a is bits 7:0, b is bits 16:8, etc ...
 ```

-As you can see we moved the struct declaration inside the union.
+In this way we moved the struct declaration inside the union.
 This means that now that the struct and the union share the same memory location, using an anonymous structure it ensures that the fields are treated as a _single item_

 In this way we can either access the `uint64_t` value of the register _squished_, or the single fields _a, b, ..., h_.